No-Bake Chocolate Cake

 This cool and crunchy no-bake chocolate cake is perfect for the summer months.
 It is freezer friendly (keeps up to 2 months), making it the perfect treat for those last-minute guests.

 We dare say it is quite popular worldwide and you can see several versions under different names -chocolate salami, hedgehog cake, mosaic cake, doukissa…

-* After setting 1/2 cup aside, we used rest of my condensed milk (397 g can) to make dulce de leche.
-We poured condensed milk into a small pie pan and covered it with aluminium foil.
-We placed this pie pan into a deep roasting tin filled with boiling water (water should reach half way up the pie pan.
-In an oven preheated to 220 c, we baked it for 1 and a half hour.
+* After setting 1/2 cup aside, we used the rest of my condensed milk (397 g can) to make dulce de leche.
+We poured condensed milk into a small pie pan and covered it with aluminum foil.
+We placed this pie pan into a deep roasting tin filled with boiling water (water should reach halfway up the pie pan.
+In an oven preheated to 220 c, we baked it for 1 and a half hours.
 Halfway through, we checked and topped up the water level.
 Once it was out of the oven, we uncovered and let it cool before using it for this recipe :)